Opinion formation in time-varying social networks: The case of the naming game: Results and discussions

 \subsubsection{Examples of individual instances}

-In this subsection, we dig deeper into the individual snapshots to have a more clear understanding of the ongoing dynamics.
-From the sixty-nine instances, we present four representative cases that roughly capture all the different characteristics found across the instances.
+In this subsection, we dig deeper into the individual snapshots to have a more clear understanding of the on-going dynamics.
+From the 69 instances, we present four representative cases that roughly capture all the different characteristics found across the instances.
+The degree and the strength (i.e., weighted degree) distributions of these networks are shown in fig~\ref{fig4.9}.
+Note that the degree and the strength distributions exhibit very similar behavior for all the four networks - this is in correspondence with the observations made in the previous subsection.
+Both these distributions roughly indicate a small initial power-law regime followed by a cut-off.
+Although these statistical distributions look fairly similar, the outcome of the naming game dynamics as we shall see, is largely different across these networks.

 Two among these, consist of disconnected components while the other two are single connected components.
-Further, two of them (one connected and the other disconnected) show fast convergence while another two (again one connected and the other disconnected) show slow convergence triggered by the presence of community structures leading to metastability.
+Further, two of them (one connected and the other disconnected) show fast convergence while the other two (again one connected and the other disconnected) show slow convergence triggered by the presence of community structures leading to metastability.
 Here we propose two metrics to capture the two distinct behaviors of the convergence time.
-The first one is the average unique words per community which is denoted by $U(t)$ and defined as follows: where $C$ is the number of communities and $A_i$ is the list of unique words in community $i$.
+The first one is the average number of unique words per community which is denoted by $U(t)$ and defined as follows: where $C$ is the number of communities and $A_i$ is the list of unique words in community $i$.

 The second metric we propose is the average overlap of unique words across communities which is denoted by $O_c(t)$ and defined as follows: